michaelotis/eleos/README.md

 ##### Linux
 Note: Eleos requires that the compiled wallets are named zcld-linux and are saved into the eleos directory.
+You can compile yourself or get the file here : https://github.com/HarrKxx/eleos/releases/tag/0.1.0

 Get the source
 ```